benjaminbrown038/Image-Model-Deployed/README.md

 - EfficientNet
 The ```model.py``` folder holds the model architecture for the CNN.
 Keras is used for the Sequential model along with imported functions Conv2d, MaxPool2D, and Flatten layers to create the model for prediction.

 The ```bucket.py``` folder requires the user to navigate to the aws website and create a login.
+This file follows the tutorial: https://gist.github.com/Andrew9255/d70c03e2a5531841daa1691aced3abbd#file-sagemaker_demo-py-L139.
 Then using the login, create an access key and a secret key.
 The website will prompt a .csv to pop up with these values stored.
 Open the file and change format of values to be in rows and column.
 Please see this tutorial:https://realpython.com/python-csv/.
 So the values are stored using commas as: column1name(access_key_variable),column2name(secret_key_variable) row1name(access_key_value),row2name(secret_key_value)